passcod/accord/README.md

 Okay, but, that may work well for query-reply bots, but your bot needs to reply more than once, or needs to post spontaneously, for example in response to an external event.

-There are three approaches with Accord.
+There are four approaches with Accord.

 1. Do the call yourself.
 Have a Discord client in your app that calls out.
 Accord doesn't (and cannot) stop you from doing this.